-Second typhoon batters Taiwan; financial markets open on Monday;
+One missing after second typhoon batters Taiwan

 2 Min Read

-TAIPEI (Reuters) - The second storm to hit Taiwan in 24 hours battered southern and central parts of the island on Monday after Typhoon Nesat injured more than 100 people and shut businesses at the weekend.
+TAIPEI (Reuters) - One person was missing in Taiwan on Monday after the island's second typhoon in 24 hours battered southern and central regions, taking injuries from both storms to 131, the government said.

-Financial markets and businesses will be open in Taipei on Monday as the capital returns to normal.
-However, the island's second-largest city of Kaohsiung, on the southern coast, will remain shut with the second storm, Typhoon Haitang, expected to bring torrential rain and possible flooding and landslides.
+Financial markets and businesses opened in Taipei on Monday as the capital returned to normal.
+But the second-largest city of Kaohsiung, on the southern coast, remained shut with the second storm, Typhoon Haitang, bringing torrential rain.

 Typhoon Haitang made landfall in the south and southeast on Sunday afternoon, the government said on its website.
 It is the first time the island has issued alerts for two storms simultaneously in 50 years, the Central Weather Bureau said.

-Nesat, a medium strength typhoon with wind speeds of around 119 km per hour (70 mph), made landfall on Saturday but has moved on to China's Fujian province, the bureau and Chinese state news agency Xinhua said.
+On Saturday Nesat, a medium-strength typhoon with wind speeds of around 119 km per hour (70 mph), made landfall, but has since moved on to China's southeastern Fujian province, the bureau and Chinese state news agency Xinhua said.

-It forced the cancellation of over 40 round-trip flights by EVA Airways Corp, Taiwan's second-largest carrier, affecting more than 10,000 passengers, the airline said.
+It had forced the cancellation of more than 40 round-trip flights by EVA Airways Corp, Taiwan's second-largest carrier, affecting more than 10,000 passengers, the airline said.

+Haitang has also brought strong winds and rain to Fujian, but there were no immediate reports of any casualties.
+The storm will weaken as it heads inland, bringing heavy rain to a wide swathe of central and eastern China, state media said.